|remembrance | history | related articles | news | education resources| white poppies | red poppies |white poppy faq ||

-Now nearly 100 years after the end of the ‘war to end all wars’ we still have a long way to go to put an end to a social institution, which in the last decade alone contributed to the killing of over 10 million children alone.
-The vast movements of population increase each year
+Now nearly 100 years after the end of the ‘war to end all wars’ we still have a long way to go to put an end to a social institution, which in even in the last decade contributed to the killing of millions.

 What should we remember?

 Remembrance 2014, the first Remembrance Day of the WW1 centenary was unsurprisingly steeped in WW1 references.
 The popular so called sea of poppies at the Tower of London could also be called a blood red tide of poppies .
 The Tower originally built to suppress a conquered population, and home to many other cruelties since, graphically symbolised the source of the blood letting.
 It is from military installations that the forces that cause blood to flow emanate.
 The cascade of red poppies from the orifices of the battlement wall is a deeply symbolic (albeit probably unintended) illustration of this.
 Despite the popularity of the display it had to be dismantled just after Remembrance Day as several hundred arms manufacturers and sundry military and political attendants were having their annual dinner in the Tower.